sparshgarg23/SqueezeDet-PyTorch-1/README.md

-A lot of the code has been borrowed from https://github.com/QiuJueqin/SqueezeDet-PyTorch The purpose was to understand Squeeze Det and see how it performs on KITTI
+A lot of the code has been borrowed from https://github.com/QiuJueqin/SqueezeDet-PyTorch The purpose was to understand Squeeze Det and see how it performs on KITTI For my case I trained the model for 223 epochs approximately due to limited resources(even colab pro has its limitations) Then I used the model trained by QiuJuqin to evaluate the model's performance on KITTI Special thanks to QiuJueqin for open sourcing his work

 # Performance